throwable/mdc4spring/README.md

             log.info("order.id is added to MDC");

             try (CloseableMDC nestedMdc = MDC.create()) {
-                // Add param to nested MDC (nearest for scope) MDC.param("customer.id", order.getCustomerId());
+                // Add param to nested MDC (nearest for current execution scope) MDC.param("customer.id", order.getCustomerId());
-                log.info("Both order.id and customer.id appear in logging traces");
+                log.info("Both order.id and customer.id appear in log messages");
             }
-            log.info("order.id is still remains in traces but customer.id is removes with its MDC");
+            log.info("order.id is still remains in messages but customer.id is removed with its MDC");
         }
     }
 }